Detroit announced Chapter 9 failure Jul 17, creation it a largest city in American story to enter a metropolitan failure process.

 8. Basic city services are nonexistent.

-10. There are 78,000 abandoned buildings in Detroit.
+10. There are 78,000 deserted buildings in Detroit.

-They’ve got a long way to go.
+They’ve got a prolonged approach to go.